 The campsite opens from 16:00 for registration, with dinner being served from 18:00.

 What time does the first main session start on the Friday?
 20:00

 Ideally we’d love for you to get to camp in time for dinner, but if you will be arriving later on Friday and would like a plate put aside for you, please email firstname.lastname@example.org

 What else to bring?

-Tent, Sleeping Bag, Torches, Warm clothing and blankets (the barn can get quite chilly in the evenings!)
-Toiletries, Medication if required, Bibles, Notepads, Monies - if you’d like to purchase any items from our pop-up shop...and most importantly, COME EXPECTANT!
+A DRINKING MUG and WATER BOTTLE ARE ESSENTIAL (let's help steward the Earth well!) as there won't be cups provided on site.
+Bibles, Notepads, Tent, Sleeping Bag, Torches, Warm clothing and blankets (the barn can get quite chilly in the evenings!)
+Toiletries, Medication (if required), Monies - if you’d like to purchase any items from our pop-up shop...and most importantly, COME EXPECTANT!